Data Augmentation on Graphs: A Technical Survey

-In addition, it is worth noting that node interpolation can only generate isolated synthetic nodes, so it generally relies on an edge generation module to connect the generated nodes to the graph.
-For example, Graphsmote~\cite{Graphsmote-2021} employs a weighted inner product predictor and jointly trains it via edge reconstruction task, finally yielding binary or soft edges for synthetic nodes.
+In addition, \emph{it is worth noting that node mixup can only generate isolated synthetic nodes, so it generally relies on an edge generation module to connect the generated nodes to the graph.} For example, Graphsmote~\cite{Graphsmote-2021} employs a weighted inner product predictor and jointly trains it via edge reconstruction task, finally yielding binary or soft edges for synthetic nodes.
 Similarly, GraphMixup~\cite{GraphMixup-2022} also adopts the same edge generator but optimizes it with three self-supervised tasks: edge reconstruction, local-path prediction and global-path prediction.
 Moreover, GraphENS~\cite{GraphENS-2021} first generates the adjacent node distribution for the synthetic node by mixing those of the anchor node and the target node, and then connects the synthetic node to the graph by sampling neighbors from the distribution.
-Two-stage Mixup~\cite{2branch-mixup} does not construct an edge generator to connect synthetic nodes, but indirectly uses the adjacency information of anchor nodes and target nodes to aggregate messages for synthetic nodes.
-As an exception, GraphMix~\cite{Graphmix-2021} trains a fully-connected network jointly with GNN via weight sharing, which can avoid message aggregation while performing interpolation-based regularization, thus eliminating edge generation.
+Two-branch-Mixup~\cite{2branch-mixup} does not construct an edge generator to connect synthetic nodes, but indirectly uses the adjacency information of anchor nodes and target nodes to aggregate messages for synthetic nodes. {NodeMixup~\cite{Nodemixup-2024} performs feature interpolation on intra-class nodes while also interpolating their topological information.
+S-Mixup-n~\cite{S-Mixup-n-2023} utilizes edge gradient signals generated during the GNN training process to guide the selection of edges for connecting newly generated nodes.} As an exception, GraphMix~\cite{Graphmix-2021} trains a fully connected network jointly with GNN via weight sharing, which can avoid message aggregation while performing interpolation-based regularization, thus eliminating edge generation.

 Lastly, as a generalized definition, we perform feature interpolation using a composite parameter $\Lambda$, in which $\mathbbm{1}_\textit{m}$ usually serves for masking class-specific attributes of target nodes from introducing noise, as mentioned in~\cite{GraphENS-2021}.
-When mask is not used (\ie $\mathbbm{1}_\textit{m} = \boldsymbol{0}$), $\Lambda$ degenerates to $\lambda$.
+When the mask is not used (\ie $\mathbbm{1}_\textit{m} = \boldsymbol{0}$), $\Lambda$ degenerates to $\lambda$.